-Aimed at teenagers, these innovative activities are inclusive to a broad spectrum of learners and allow for, or even encourage, a diversity of ways of ‘doing gender’ within science.
-The workshops, speed dating, card games, debate scenarios and plays empower teenagers and explore the range of skills that are needed for a great variety of STEM studies and careers open to them.
+Aimed at teenagers, these innovative activities consider a broad spectrum of learners and allow for, and even encourage, a diversity of ways of ‘doing gender’ within science.
+The workshops, speed dating, card games and debate scenarios empower teenagers and explore the range of skills that are needed for the great variety of STEM studies and careers open to them.

-By bringing the activities to the Researchers’ Nights, Hypatia’s science centres and museums demonstrate how to tackle gender outside targeted events, which facilitate a culture of gender inclusion to become pervasive in the various contexts where science is communicated.
+By bringing the activities to the Researchers’ Nights, Hypatia’s science centres and museums demonstrate how to tackle gender outside targeted events, and facilitate the culture of gender inclusion to become pervasive in the various contexts where science is communicated.

-The activities are available for download and can be freely used in Researchers’ Night events in different types of locations: science centres and museums, research institutions and schools.
+The activities are available to download and can be freely used in Researchers’ Night events in different types of locations: science centres and museums, industry and research institutions, and schools.